 In "50 Emails", Strong Bad's line, "Don't nobody go nowheres," refers to the scene where Marvin Berry says the exact same line before his band takes a break from performing at the "Enchantment Under The Sea" dance

-When Dr. Kleiner first sees you, he bursts out in a "Great Scott!".
-Short after he's being called Doc too of course.
+When Dr. Kleiner first sees you, he bursts out "Great Scott!" shortly after he's called "Doc".

 Summer: "plutonium-fueled car to go back to last year".
 In the movie Back To The Future, they had a plutonium-fueled DeLorean car to travel into the past and the future.

 McKay and Sheppard discuss the film - Sheppard is a fan, McKay not so much.
 Also, Sheppard mentions a "flux capacitor".